jahands/workers-packages/.changeset/debug-option-workers-tagged-logger.md

 'workers-tagged-logger': minor
 ---

-Add debug option to suppress noisy AsyncLocalStorage warnings
+feat: add debug option to suppress noisy AsyncLocalStorage warnings

 Add a new `debug` option to `WorkersLoggerOptions` that controls whether internal warning messages about missing AsyncLocalStorage context are shown.
 By default (`debug: false`), these warnings are suppressed to reduce noise in production environments.